OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - m=37 MiB, t=1, p=1
 - m=15 MiB, t=2, p=1

+Both these configuration settings are equivalent.
+The only difference is a trade off between CPU and RAM usage.

 ### scrypt

 [scrypt](http://www.tarsnap.com/scrypt/scrypt.pdf) is a password-based key derivation function created by [Colin Percival](https://twitter.com/cperciva).
 While new systems should consider [Argon2id](#argon2id) for password hashing, scrypt should be configured properly when used in legacy systems.